 Another interesting way you can install your microwave in your kitchen is by “hiding” it inside one of your cabinets.

 It can be hidden from plain sight by the cabinet door, visible only when you need to use it.
-Just make sure your electrician knows how to put in the wires properly, while also following the safety codes.
+Just ensure your electrician knows how to put in the wires properly while following the safety codes.

 What is a Range Hood?

-A range hood, also called a kitchen hood or exhaust hood, is a kitchen ventilation device that features a mechanical fan installed inside a canopy.
+A range hood, also called a kitchen hood or exhaust hood, is a kitchen ventilation device with a mechanical fan installed inside a canopy.

-In restaurants and hotel kitchens, these range hoods also include fire suppression methods to put away fumes and fires.
+In restaurants and hotel kitchens, range hoods also include fire suppression methods to remove fumes and fires.

 Range hoods also contain filtration systems that remove grease and other particles released by smoke and steam caused by cooking.

-A fan or blower runs in the opposite direction, trapping all contaminants in the air.
-This maintains your kitchen’s air quality.
+A fan or blower runs in the opposite direction, trapping all contaminants in the air and maintaining your kitchen’s air quality.

 What is an Over-The-Range Microwave?